 Docker and Docker Compose¶

-This section gives you some detail about installing Docker
+This section gives you some detail about installing Docker and Docker Compose on your

 operating system.